AUSLAN

 Home >> AUSLAN

-The school has introduced Australian sign language or Auslan as a language other than English or LOTE option.
+The school introduced Australian sign language or Auslan as a language other than English or LOTE option in 2022.

 Students from all year levels attend Auslan for two terms in a weekly session with a specialist Auslan teacher.
 The overriding goal is to develop student skills in non-verbal communication.
 Lessons consist of hands on activities involving mime, finger spelling and general signing and students participate in performance and create visual displays by visiting experts.